kaizentm/enhancements/veps/sig-compute/hypervisor-abstraction.md

    ```
    Only zero-value fields are set at each layer; `FinalizeVMI` handles derived/status data (CPU topology snapshot, memory status, hotplug sizing, feature dependency resolution).
 Existing public functions delegate to the resolved provider for backwards compatibility.

-- **Capability registry (`pkg/capabilities/`)** – Provides a centralized, declarative model for expressing which features are supported, unsupported, or experimental on each hypervisor+architecture combination.
+- **Capability registry (`pkg/capabilities/`)** – Provides a centralized, declarative matrix for expressing which features are supported, unsupported, or experimental on each hypervisor+architecture combination.
+All capabilities are defined once in `pkg/capabilities/definitions.go`, and hypervisor implementations register their support using a builder pattern with inheritance.
 The registry enables automatic validation, test filtering, and clear error messages without duplicating logic across components.
-Each hypervisor declares its capabilities once (e.g., `pkg/capabilities/hypervisor/kvm/amd64.go`) and all validation/testing consumes these declarations.
+Resolution follows a layered fallback strategy (hypervisor/arch → hypervisor → default) similar to the defaults provider pattern.
 - **Runtime interface (`pkg/hypervisor/runtime/`)** – Provides a shared `HypervisorRuntime` contract for runtime-specific behavior such as `AdjustResources`, `HandleHousekeeping`, and `GetMemoryOverhead`.
 Each implementation registers under the same hypervisor key so `virt-controller`, `virt-handler`, and virt-launcher can resolve the correct runtime hooks.
 - **Converter library (`pkg/virt-launcher/virtwrap/converter/hypervisor/`)** – Implements the new `HypervisorConverter` interface described below.
 Each hypervisor file focuses on XML/domain differences while `base.go` holds the shared helpers.
 The converter selects the correct implementation via a local registry keyed by hypervisor name.
 - **Admission webhooks (`pkg/virt-api/webhooks/validating-webhook/admitters/hypervisor/`)** – Validation uses the capability registry to automatically reject VMI configurations with unsupported features, generating rich error messages with documentation links.
 This replaces scattered architecture-specific validation with centralized capability queries.